cugos/cugos.github.com/_posts/events/2014-04-28-uw-cert-talks.markdown

 Aiming for 2 hours plus change.

 - (10 mins) [@pkeum](https://github.com/keum) PeterK - Quick Introduction of speakers and CUGOS.
 Using Open Source tools to display KC Combined Sewer Overflow data.
-- (15 minutes) [@aaronr](https://github.com/aaronr) will talk about working with NOAA and how small teams using Open Source tools are making a big difference in disaster response within NOAA.
+- (15 minutes) [@aaronr](https://github.com/aaronr) will talk about being an Open Source GIS developer, working with NOAA as an example, and lay down some advice. [slides - aaronr.github.io/uw-cert-14](http://aaronr.github.io/uw-cert-14)
 - (15 minutes) [@mattmakesmaps](https://github.com/mattmakesmaps) will talk about the OpenStreetMap project, how people are using the data, and how to contribute.
 - (15 minutes) [@lagerratrobe](http://dl.dropboxusercontent.com/u/26575408/gis_cert/slide_1.html) will talk about using open source tools at different jobs; why use them, and which have been the most useful.
 - (15 minutes) [@svmatthews](https://github.com/svmatthews) plans to talk about taking your data to the internet starting with simple [leaflet maps](http://leafletjs.com/) to a brief on [D3.js](http://d3js.org/).